jhs2jhs/WebDownloadJobsManage/README.md

 =====================

 # todo
+0. proxy adapting: post method is not fully tested.
 1. jobs progression reports on server side:
 	2. when is estimated to finish?
 	3. how many clients are working at moment, and each client's current and previous performance in a time duration.